 26 NCAC 03 .0103 COMMENCEMENT OF CONTESTED CASE: NOTICE AND FILING FEE

-(b) Within five days of filing a petition to commence a contested case, the Chief Administrative Law Judge shall assign an administrative law judge to the case.
-Within ten days of the filing of a petition commencing a contested case, the chief hearings clerk of the Office of Administrative Hearings shall serve a Notice of Contested Case Filing and Assignment upon all who are parties to the dispute.
+(a) Within five days of filing a petition to commence a contested case, the Chief Administrative Law Judge shall assign an administrative law judge to the case.
+Within ten days of the filing of a petition commencing a contested case, the Chief Hearings Clerk of the Office of Administrative Hearings shall serve a Notice of Contested Case Filing and Assignment upon all who are parties to the dispute.
 The notice shall contain the following:

-(2) Name, address, and telephone number of the administrative law judge; and
+(2) name, address, and telephone number of the assigned administrative law judge; and

-(3) A request that the party send within 30 days a copy of the document constituting the agency action that caused the filing of the petition.
+(3) a request that the party send within 30 days a copy of the document constituting the agency action that caused the filing of the petition or a written explanation of why the petitioner is a party or person aggrieved if a document constituting the agency action does not exist.

-(d) In contested cases commenced by a person aggrieved which do not involve the causes of action listed in Paragraph (c) of this Rule, the petitioner shall pay a fee of twenty dollars ($20.00).
+(c) In contested cases commenced by a person aggrieved that do not involve the causes of action listed in Paragraph (b) of this Rule, the petitioner shall pay a fee of twenty dollars ($20.00).

 (2) money order;

-(4) check drawn on an attorney's trust or operating account.
+(4) check drawn on an attorney's trust or operating account; or

 History Note: Authority G.S.
 150B-23; 150B-23.2; 150B-33;